 Rights must be carefully tracked to ensure that the appropriate level of access is preserved and that authors are credited where appropriate.
 The intellectual property rights associated with OER (often one of the Creative Commons licences) usually allow material to be used without cost for non-commercial purposes and allow material to be freely reversioned and updated.

-e against this benchmark requires a review of systems from the perspectives of institutional users and student users.
+Against this benchmark requires a review of systems from the perspectives of institutional users and student users.

-E-learning opens up many possibilities for interactivity in learning materials and activities.
+Blended and online education opens up many possibilities for interactivity in learning materials and activities.
 Interactivity can relate to an individual student using online resources such as simulations, animations and quizzes.
 It can also relate to students interacting with each other via online communication tools such as forums, wikis or web conferencing.